gamerchandu/JKDemo/api-tests/README.md

 ```

 ### Configuration
-- Set the API base URL in a `.env` file:
+- Add your API base URL to a `.env` file:
   ```
   BASE_URL=http://localhost:8000
   ```